William Kreutzer Jr.: The shooting

-The day before the shooting, Kreutzer confided in his former roommate Spc.
-Robert Harlan that he needed to talk to Fong again.
+The day before the shooting, Kreutzer confided in his former roommate SPC Robert Harlan that he needed to talk to Fong again.
 When Harlan tried to calm him down, he replied "No, Harlan, it's not going to be all right."

-After the discussion, Kreutzer telephoned Spc.
-Burl Mays to inform him that he would be opening fire on the calisthenics field the next morning.
+After the discussion, Kreutzer telephoned SPC Burl Mays to inform him that he would be opening fire on the calisthenics field the next morning.
 Mays noticed Kreutzer missing at 5 am, and alerted his superiors who dismissed the claim, saying that Kreutzer was a "pussy", but gave Mays permission to check Kreutzer's room, where he found a copy of his will.

-Early on the morning of 27 October 1995, Kreutzer hid in a tree line, adjacent to a housing area, alongside Towle Stadium APF field, and opened fire on his brigade formation assembled in the stadium, wounding 18 soldiers with a 5.56×45mm NATO AR-15 and a .22 LR; he was also armed with a Browning Hi-Power 9mm semi-automatic pistol and a Spyderco folding knife.
+Early on the morning of 27 October 1995, Kreutzer hid in a tree line, adjacent to a housing area, alongside Towle Stadium APF field, and opened fire on his brigade formation assembled in the stadium, wounding 18 soldiers with a 5.56×45mm NATO PacWest Arms AR-15-style semi-automatic rifle and a .22-caliber Ruger 10/22 semi-automatic rifle; he was also armed with a Glock 17 Gen 2 9mm semi-automatic pistol and a Spyderco folding knife.

 Several Special Forces soldiers, including SFC Tony Minor, SFC Bob Howes, SGT Edward Mongold, and SFC Paul Rogers were conducting a physical training run when they observed gunfire erupt from Towle Stadium.
 They took cover in the woods between the stadium and Bastogne Dr., which placed them behind Kreutzer during the shooting, before several unarmed members of 325th Airborne Brigade Staff, led by the Regimental XO LTC Mike Kerrigan, hastily assaulted frontally into the position Kreutzer was firing from, forcing him to move several times and retreat into the woods.